 It has thousands of miles of forest with lush fern gardens, crystal clear lakes, winding rivers, sandy beaches and untouched islands filled with huge amounts of biodiversity.

 In addition to the flora, the area is home to an abundance of wildlife including whales, black bears, many bird species and sea lions.
 The Clayoquot Sound offers something for all nature and adventure lovers.

 Tofino is your entry point to the Clayoquot Sound and it is a bustling summer town.
 From August and early September, the black bears are the most active along the shores turning over rocks while looking for clams.

 The area of Tofino has a long whale watching season that runs from March to October.
-The whole of Vancouver Island is also world famous for birding, they have numerous non-migratory birds all year around.
+The whole of Vancouver Island is also world-famous for birding, they have numerous non-migratory birds all year round.

 The best months are when the migratory birds are flying through the area from April to May and Mid-September to December, depending on weather conditions.

 For Kayaking, spring weather (March-May) can be brutal so kayaking is limited.
 The best months for kayaking Vancouver Island are June to August.
 This is high season around Tofino but it offers great weather and some of the best conditions for kayaking.

 September to November can be hit or miss with a few hot days and some chilly raining days.
 Tourism heads to a slow halt after November until March when it starts to trickle in again.